wrdsb/cosmos/apps/viewfinder-functions/README.md

 # Viewfinder Functions
-Azure Functions app for the Houston service.
+Azure Functions app for the Viewfinder service.